www3838438/dbu/doc/usage.md

 ##### Installing/Removing software

-Run the `Packages` utility, search for software by it's name or description, or browse the available categories; check/uncheck the checkbox left of the package to install/remove and click `Apply updates` and follow the instructions.
+Run the `Packages` utility, search for software by name or description, or browse the available categories.

 ![](res/gpk-install-remove.png)